-Life is getting back to normal with more people being vaccinated and meeting friends at restaurants.
-Bringing home leftovers for lunch or dinner the next day is becoming ordinary again.
-Don't invite bacteria to your next meal.
+Meeting family, friends, and co-workers at restaurants?
+When you bring home leftovers for lunch or dinner don't invite bacteria to your next meal.
 Here are some food safety tips so you can enjoy your restaurant leftovers without getting foodborne illness.

 - If you plan to go to a movie or be out and about after eating at a restaurant, then you should skip taking the leftovers.